 The shades themselves are available in a modest selection of colors and three styles of fabric: solar, light-filtering, and light-blocking, with the latter allowing the least amount of sunlight through.
 PowerShades are only available through specific dealers, so they can assist with customizing and installing your order.
 Even with the simpler power/data solution, it can help to have installers familiar with the new technology.

-Among smart blinds you can order online and install yourself, the SmarterHome Tilt MySmartRollerShades offers simple setup, nice fabric and customization options, and convenient features through its smart hub.
+Among smart blinds you can order online and install yourself, the SmarterHome Tilt MySmartRollerShades offers a simple setup, nice fabric and customization options, and convenient features through its smart hub.
 If you want an even broader selection of high-end styles and treatments for professional or self-installation, consider the Lutron Serena Smart Roller Shades.

 What to Look for in Smart Blinds

-Installation and power
+Installation and Power

 With the importance of window treatments and natural light to interior design, smart blinds are a product that can benefit from a professional touch in choosing an ideal look and execution for your home.
 Companies like Lutron and Somfy can provide customized smart window solutions and assistance with choosing and installing them.